netrisai/terraform-provider-netris/docs/resources/nat.md

 - **snattopool** (String) Replace the original address with the pool of ip addresses.
 Only when action == `SNAT`
 - **srcport** (String) Match traffic sourced from this port.
 Ignoring when protocol == `all` or `icmp`
 - **state** (String) Rule state.
 Valid value is `enabled` or `disabled`.
 Default value is `enabled`.
+- **vpcid** (Number) ID of VPC.
+If not specified, the NAT Rule will be created in the VPC marked as a default.